The Boys & Girls Clubs of South Alabama, Inc.’s mission statement is that of the National organization:

 The charter club was first moved to Birdville, where it was called the Southside Boys Club, and then moved across Michigan Avenue to R. V. Taylor Plaza, where it remains.
 In 1985, it was renamed the Optimist Boys Club, reflecting funding support continuously given it by the Mobile Optimist Club.
 Since 1987, the organization has been serving both boys and girls.
 In that year, the name was changed to the Boys & Girls Clubs of Greater Mobile.
 In 1999, the organization became the Boys & Girls Clubs of South Alabama, to reflect its presence in Baldwin County.

-We currently operate six year-round clubs in Mobile County: Kiwanis in Crichton, built by the Mobile Kiwanis Club; Roger Williams and Optimist in Mobile Housing Board neighborhoods; Sonny Callahan in Theodore/Tillman’s Corner; Cody Road; and Semmes.
+We currently operate seven year-round clubs in Mobile County: Kiwanis in Crichton, built by the Mobile Kiwanis Club, Optimist in Mobile Housing Board neighborhoods, Sonny Callahan in Theodore/Tillman’s Corner, School-based elementary locations: Whitley and Gilliard, Cody Road and Semmes.
 We also offer summer programs at four Mobile County Public Schools.

 The Boys & Girls Clubs of South Alabama also owns and operates Camp Chandler-Tonsmeire, a wooded 150-acre campsite with a swimming pool, three pavilions, and a lake.
 The camp is used and enjoyed by the members of the clubs and rented to the public.

 We are dedicated to serving children in safe and functional facilities while offering a variety of innovative programs.
 In fact, the local organization is a pioneer nationally among Boys & Girls Clubs organizations, making available to young members unique new programs.

 One such program is the Gavel Club, now in its seventh successful year.
 Founded by experienced Toastmasters International members, it is designed to help young participants gain confidence by becoming better speakers.